Comment on page

 VARCHAR(n)data type in SQL.

 You can choose from 3 display formats for number - regular, currency, and percentage.
 You can also decide how many decimal places to display (0 by default).
-Note that these are both display settings, and will not affect how the number is stored.
+Note that these are both display settings, and won't affect how the number is stored.

 These are equivalent to